comp-lin-alg/comp-lin-alg-course/doc/source/L2_QR_factorisation.rst

 .. proof:exercise::

-   Show that the implicit multiplication procedure is equivalent to computing an extended array
+   `(\ddagger)` Show that the implicit multiplication procedure is equivalent to computing an extended array

       .. math::